PravalikaG024/Loan_Default/README.md

 # 🏦 Loan Default Prediction

-> An end-to-end machine learning system to predict whether a borrower will default on a loan — with explainability, drift monitoring, experiment tracking, and a REST API, all containerized with Docker.
+> An end-to-end machine learning system to predict whether a borrower will default on a loan — with explainability, drift monitoring, experiment tracking, and a Flask, all containerized with Docker.

 ---